jasonclark/agentic-search/README.md

 ### Corpus Setup

-Create a folder named `content` in the root directory and place your `.txt`, `.md`, or other text-readable documents inside.
+Use/Create the folder named `content` in the root directory and place your `.txt`, `.md`, or other text-readable documents inside.

 ```
 /your-repo